 Bachelor of Science in International Business

-Corporations, nonprofits and government agencies all over the world need talented professionals with the ability to successfully work in culturally diverse environments and have a knowledge of global markets and international business trends.
-As an international business major, you’ll learn how to work with culturally diverse businesses and populations, and further develop your critical thinking and analytical skills.
-You will also develop a foundation in international finance, international marketing, global supply chain, and international management and strategy, as well as learn how to work with international data and its sources.
-Graduates with this background have the ability to develop careers in a wide range of areas including, but not limited to, global supply chain, international marketing and marketing research, business development, financial analysis and business consulting.
+Corporations, nonprofits and government agencies from around the world need talented professionals who have the ability to successfully work in culturally diverse environments and possess a knowledge of global markets and international business trends.
+International business students learn how to work with culturally diverse businesses and populations, and develop critical thinking and analytical skills.
+Students also develop a foundation in international finance, international marketing, global supply chain, and international management and strategy, and also learn how to work with international data and its sources.
+Graduates with this background are prepared for careers in global supply chain management, international marketing and marketing research, business development, financial analysis and business consulting.

 BS in International Business Curriculum